 The paying parent will be required to make regularly ordered payments.
 Failure to make court-ordered child support payments exposes the noncustodial parent to significant penalties.
 Child support may be entered during or after a divorce.
 Either parent may be ordered to pay support depending on how custody is arranged.
 The amount of child support is determined after the needs of the child and the parent’s income are assessed through the use of state-specific guidelines.

-We look forward to meeting with you for a free consultation to discuss matters of child support.
+We look forward to meeting with you for a free consultation to discuss your Boston child support matters.
 Call us at (978) 327-5140 today to make an appointment.